Upstatement/quickshare/README.md

 $('body').quickShare();
 ```

-The jQuery QuickShare function does not require any parameters and all settings are configured through the appropriate markup defined in the HTML.
+The jQuery quickShare() function does not require any parameters as all settings are configured through the appropriate markup defined in the HTML document.

 To define a link as a share link, add the class attribute `qs-link` to the link tag.